kguelseven/learning-ansible/readme.md

-Clone this to the home directory of your user running the control container.
+Clone this to the home directory of your user running the ansible control container.